iq-motion-control/iq-module-communication-doc/docs/tutorials/coil_cover_installation_instructions.rst

     .. image:: ../_static/tutorial_images/coil_cover_pictures/lip_picture.png
         :width: 50%

 #.
-Screw in one half of the coil cover until the thread engages into the other coil cover half
+Screw in one half of the coil cover using the provided M2 thread forming screws until the thread engages into the other coil cover half
 #.
 Switch to the other side and do the same
 #. :red:`While following this step, tighten the screws slowly and with care to avoid overtightening:` Keep alternating sides until the coil cover can no longer freely rotate on the motor
 #.
 Both sides should have the same width and should look similar to the image below: